TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/BE.rst

       4:
          Require multi-factor authentication only for system maintainers

-   Define users which should be required to set up multi-factor authentication.
+   Define users which should be required to set up :ref:`multi-factor authentication <multi-factor-authentication>`.

 .. index::
    TYPO3_CONF_VARS BE; recommendedMfaProvider